How do I enter?

 You will be asked to enter a Team Name during the registration process.
 If you wish to ride with friends, agree a Team Name and enter it on the entry form.
-Make sure all riders enter exactly the same Team Name and we will do our best to put you in the same start wave.
+Make sure all riders enter the Team Name exactly the same and we will do our best to put you in the same start wave.
+Do not put the name of the person you want to ride with as this will not help us allocate you to the same start wave.

-You have until two months prior to the event (April 28, 2020) to add / edit your Team Name.
+You have until two months before the event (April 21) to add / edit your Team Name.

 Will my Rider Pack be posted to me?

-Fast Track Riders and Business 100 Teams will have their Rider Packs posted to them 2 weeks before the event and will not need to attend registration.
+Fast Track Riders and CBRE Business 100 Teams will have their Rider Packs posted to them 1 week before the event and will not need to attend registration.

 Where is Event Registration?

-Event Registration will take place on Saturday April 27, in Birmingham City Centre between 08:00-20:00.
+Event Registration will take place in Birmingham City Centre on Saturday June 20 between 08:00-20:00.
 We will announce the exact location closer to the event.

 What is the Event Weekend Schedule?

-Please note: full Event Weekend will be available in due course.
+Please note: Full Event Weekend timings will be available in due course.

 What type of bikes are not allowed?

-The following are forbidden at Vélo Birmingham & Midlands for health and safety reasons: bikes with disc wheels, recumbent bicycles with full fairing or tricycle configuration, electronic bikes not compliant with current UK/EU legal requirements for ‘electrically assisted pedal cycles’ (EAPCs), unicycles, elliptical cycles, penny farthings, tricycles, quad cycles, BMX bikes, fixed gear bikes / singlespeeds / fixies (allowed with two independent brakes and a freehub) and handbikes / cycles.
-Any unconventional handlebars including triathlon bars, aero bars, clip-ons, prayer bars, Spinaci bars and cow bars, handlebar extensions bars without Bar end plugs fitted; and any other items which the Organiser considers may be a danger to the safety of other participants.
+Bikes with disc wheels, recumbent bicycles with full fairing or tricycle configuration, electronic bikes not compliant with current UK/EU legal requirements for ‘electrically assisted pedal cycles’ (EAPCs), unicycles, elliptical cycles, penny farthings, tricycles, quad cycles, BMX bikes, fixed gear bikes / singlespeeds / fixies (allowed with two independent brakes and a freehub) and handbikes / cycles.
+Any unconventional handlebars including triathlon bars, aero bars, clip-ons, prayer bars, Spinaci bars and cow bars, handlebar extensions, bars without Bar end plugs fitted; and any other items which the Organiser considers may be a danger to the safety of other participants.

 Can I ride my e-bike at Vélo Birmingham & Midlands?